bgando/functionalJS/closures/closureExercises.md

 }
 ```

 5. Use the module pattern to design a character in a Super Mario game.
 Think about what actions you can control in the game and other aspects you can't control directly (example:  you can only affect your health indirectly by eating a mushroom).
 If you are not familiar with Super Mario, choose another simple game for this example.

-6.[EXTRA CREDIT] Why doesn't the code below work?
+6. [EXTRA CREDIT] Why doesn't the code below work?
 This is a function that should return an array of functions that console.log() each person's name in a string when invoked.
 Fiddle with this function and inspect how it works then try to fix it using a closure.
 Be prepared to explain to a partner tomorrow.

 ```javascript
 var checkAttendanceFunc = function(nameArr){